AdobeDocs/audience-manager.sv-SE/help/using/reporting/audience-optimization-reports/aor-publishers/aor-publishers.md

 seo-description: Audience Optimization for Publishers can help you identify potential performance opportunities for Audience Manager segments on your owned and operated content.
 These reports combine log-level campaign performance data with Audience Manager metrics to inform audience optimizations and monetization opportunities.
 seo-title: Audience Optimization for Publishers
 solution: Audience Manager
-title: Audience Optimization för utgivare
+title: Audience Optimization for Publishers
 uuid: 8425e237-ec52-4615-bb00-84ece4ebffe1
 feature: Audience Optimization Reports
 exl-id: 5972ea89-3e4d-48a5-bdd2-0a34211d8bfd